informal-org/informal/docs/tutorial/tutorial.md

 ## An Observable Visual Environment
 Most bugs in software stem from a disconnect between our mental models of the problem and the complexities of reality.
 So often, we're coding blind with a limited input-output view into what our software is actually doing.
-Observability is one of the fundamental principles of AppAssembly.
+Observability is one of the fundamental principles of Informal.
 Code should be transparent and interactive, so it's easy to understand and easy to change.
 We do this by connecting you directly to your running system, so you can explore the problem domain and incrementally compose code that you can see and interact with.

 To get started, try playing around with the expression in the cells below: